Vivekanand-R/AI-Product-Framework/README.md

       B. “Processing 6,000 payments a second,” totaling about $10 trillion daily.

 JPMorgan is the powerhouse behind one of the world’s largest daily payment flows—surpassing $10 trillion in transactions every day.
+Banking must possess strong domain expertise, ensure seamless coordination across stakeholders, and maintain unwavering focus on regulatory compliance are important to managing risk and driving successful product outcomes.

 **Tech/SaaS/Software:** Heavy on feature definition, agile iterations, UX optimization, engineering collaboration. **Technical understanding** is a must.